 It’s always best to start with a great base and an Easter basket is no different.
 I try to find unique baskets that will be functional for my kids even after Easter is over.
 A large bowl for planting flowers, a crate for organizing their desks.
 There are so many creative options available for baskets that can be reused and not tossed when the day is over.
-I love checking out thrift stores (where I found this elephant basket), or even the home decor section at my favorite shops for these.
+I love checking out thrift stores (where I found the bunny balloons), or even the home decor section at my favorite shops for these.

 Must have #2 Something they are into

-Knowing your kids well enough to pick out a few things that will encourage their talents or inspire them in something they are enjoying will not only allow them to feel loved, but it’s a great way to narrow down what you might want to purchase.
+Knowing your kids well enough to pick out a few things that will encourage their talents or inspire them.
+Something they are enjoying will not only allow them to feel loved, but it’s a great way to narrow down what you might want to purchase.
 My daughter loves silly fun fashion and she is in a stage where she writes and illustrates stories daily.
-Getting her a set of blank story books, new pretty pencils, and fun socks are exactly the types of gifts she’ll adore.
+Getting her a set of blank storybooks, new pretty pencils, and fun socks are exactly the types of gifts she’ll adore.

 Must have #3: An activity to do together

-Encouraging family time and shared experiences is a great addition to every basket.
-We picked the newly released OPEN SEASON: SCARED SILLY on Amazon and Walmart.com for it’s funny story lines and family friendly appeal.
+Encouraging family time and shared experiences is a great addition to every Easter basket.
+We picked the newly released OPEN SEASON: SCARED SILLY on Amazon and Walmart.com for its funny storylines and family-friendly appeal.
 It is one of those movies that is great for the kids, but I also find it hilarious.
 Finding fun movies and games the entire family can enjoy together makes Easter Day even better.